DiegoHuertaD/diegoh/content/publication/JIMF/index.md

 # Summary.
 An optional shortened abstract.
-summary: Joint with Ronald Fischer and Patricio Valenzuela. *Journal of International Money and Finance*, Volume 91, March 2019, pp. 105-125
+summary: Joint with Ronald Fischer and Patricio Valenzuela. *Journal of International Money and Finance*, 91, 2019, pp. 105-125
 # tags:
 # - Source Themes
 # featured: false